-We are looking for a new Non-executive Director
+We are looking for TWO new Non-executive Directors

-The Biodiversity Law Centre is recruiting a Non-executive Director.
+The Biodiversity Law Centre is recruiting two Non-executive Directors.

 Why the Centre exists